christos-stamatis/supervised_pattern_recognition/README.md

 # Supervised pattern recognition

-This repository contains two example implementations of the supervised pattern recognition algorithm for (paper link will become available when published).
+This repository contains two example implementations of the supervised pattern recognition algorithm and one example for classification using the pattern recognition results.

 ## Installation
 To run the scripts you will need: